Spanish Food and Drink Resource

-Spanish Food and Drink Listening Resource with a subtitled video in Spanish AND English followed by a second video ONLY in Spanish
+Spanish Food and Drink Listening Practice with a subtitled video in Spanish AND English followed by a second video ONLY in Spanish

 Follow the description, with questions and answers, about eating out, having barbecues and eating at home.

 After listening and working with the video clips, go to the downloadable translation PDF Worksheet.

 Highlighted Grammar from the Video:

 1. Use Gustar in the plural if you like more than one thing:

 ¿Te gustan las fiestas?
 Si, me gustan las fiestas.

 ¿Te gusta la merienda?
 Si, me gusta la merienda.

 2. Use Gustar or Encantar + a verb in the infinitive to say what you like doing.
 Eg: